Aprilistic/webserv/README.md

 ### Performance
 ![Picture1](https://github.com/user-attachments/assets/9c03fc6d-2afc-40fe-99d6-37b0135051fb)

-#### We achieved approximately 43% of NGINX's performance on the siege test.
+#### We achieved approximately 43% of NGINX's performance on the Siege test.

 This project was a deep dive into web server mechanics, leveraging C++ with OOP and I/O multiplexing.
 Our journey was marked by constant problem-solving and code refinement, enhancing our collaboration and communication skills.
 Despite some initial challenges, the final product is a testament to our perseverance and commitment to learning.